-Join Chris Dutton for an in-depth discussion in this video What you should know before watching this course, part of Excel Workshop: Working with Real-Time Data.
+Join Chris Dutton for an in-depth discussion in this video What you should know before watching this course, part of Working with Real-Time Data in Excel.

 - [Voiceover] Before watching this course, there are a few things you should know.
 But first, some expectations.
 You should have a strong familiarity with the Excel interface, ideally versions from 2013 and on.
 You should have the ability to apply basic formulas and formatting rules, and you should have a working Internet connection.
 Two words of warning before we get started.
 First is that WEBSERVICE is not available for Excel Online, 2016 for Mac, or any version of Excel prior to 2013.